Our Team

 Frédéric Krumbein

-Heinrich Heine Visiting Professor Tel Aviv University
+Visiting Professor, Tel Aviv University

-Frédéric Krumbein is Heinrich Heine Visiting Professor at Tel Aviv University, Al-Quds University in East Jerusalem, and the Princess Sumaya University of Technology in Amman.
+Frédéric Krumbein is a visiting professor at Tel Aviv University, Al-Quds University in East Jerusalem, and the Princess Sumaya University of Technology in Amman.
 He teaches at the three universities in a joint master’s program in European Studies.
 The program is carried out in cooperation with the Heinrich Heine University in Düsseldorf and teaches the students the political and legal system, the values, and tasks of the European Union.
 The aim is to show students how the European Union has achieved peace among its member states.
-Frédéric Krumbein holds a doctorate in political science from the Free University of Berlin and a master's degree in international relations from the Institut d’Etudes Politiques (SciencesPo) in Paris.
+Frédéric Krumbein holds a doctorate in political science from the Free University of Berlin and a master’s degree in international relations from the Institut d’Etudes Politiques (SciencesPo) in Paris.
 He worked as a researcher at the Stiftung Wissenschaft und Politik (German Institute for International and Security Affairs) in Berlin and as the managing director of the European Community Studies Association (ECSA) Germany.
 He taught at the Free University of Berlin and the Berlin School of Economics and Law (HWR).
-At the HWR he continues to teach in the master's program “European Public Management”.
+At the HWR he continues to teach in the master’s program “European Public Management”.
 He is also a Research Associate at the Institute for European Politics in Berlin.

 Advertisements by German Universities